Download this example as Julia file or Jupyter notebook.

 Example block output

 Now apply a magnetic field of magnitude 7.5 (energy units) along the global $ẑ$ axis.
-This field fully polarizes the spins.
-Because gap opens, a larger tolerance of tol = 0.1 can be used to accelerate the KPM calculation without sacrificing much accuracy.
-The resulting spin wave spectrum shows a sharp mode at the Γ-point (zone center) that broadens into a continuum along the K and M points (zone boundary).
+This field fully polarizes the spins and opens a gap.
+The spin wave spectrum shows a sharp mode at the Γ-point (zone center) that broadens into a continuum along the K and M points (zone boundary).

 set_field!(sys_inhom, [0, 0, 7.5])